syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CellBottomMarginCommand</p>
 </td>
 <td>
-<p>Represents the command to change bottom margin for the selected table cell.</p>
+<p>Represents the command to apply bottom margin for the selected table cells.</p>
 </td>
 <td>
 <p>The bottom margin value to be applied.</p>